Kyushu (九州 Kyūshū, lit. “Nine Provinces”) comprises the following prefectures:

-Sunshine is fairly consistent throughout the year, a little lower in June (typhoons) and during the winter.
-As one of the main reasons for coming to Kyūshū is the hiking and camping, make sure that you have an alternative plan in case of typhoons.
+Sunshine is relatively consistent throughout the year, a little lower in June (typhoons) and during the winter.
+As one of the main reasons for coming to Kyūshū is hiking and camping, make sure that you have an alternative plan in case of typhoons.

 Things to see

 Find a brief overview of the most important sightseeing spots for each prefecture below.

 Hakata Gion Yamakasa (博多祇園山笠) in Fukuoka - Photo credit: Ville Misaki

 Fukuoka has long been Japan’s gateway to the world.
 It and Nagasaki, further around the coast of Kyūshū, have had trade links with China and Korea, and with other parts of the world, for millennia and have many traces of this – from the European houses in Fukuoka, the imported arts and crafts, to the defensive walls at Hakata (博多) built to withstand the Mongol invasion.

 Fukuoka was the first place where rice farming was introduced from Asia in the fourth century BCE, and items and remains have been found from that period and later showing the continued links between Fukuoka and the Chinese Empire.
 Often emissaries from China and Korea would pass through Fukuoka (or Hakata as it is sometimes called), and Japanese missions would also use the ports of the area as the start of their trips to the continent.
 Pottery is also well known in the prefecture, particularly Agano-yaki and Koishiwara-yaki.